faizanahin/world-happiness-dashboard/README.md

 4. **Interact with the dashboard.**
    - Once the Streamlit app is running, follow the provided link to access the dashboard in your browser.

----

-## Demo

-> _You can run the dashboard locally by following the instructions below._

----

 ## Features
 - **Interactive Filtering:** Filter data by region and country using the sidebar.